aejackson03/beerdata/README.md

 Relevant packages that need installed to run the project:
 - Python
 - Pandas
-- import matplotlib
-- import matplotlib.pyplot
-- import seaborn as sns
+- import seaborn

 The user needs to install python 3 or higher to run the project.
 To download the most recent version of Python visit https://www.python.org/downloads/

 3+ requirements
-1. Read data from an external file, such as text, JSON, CSV, etc and use that data in your application.
+1. Read data from an external file (CSV) and use that data in your application

 2. Clean the data

 3. Analyze text and display information about it

-4. Visualize data in a graph.
+4. Visualize data in a graph

 5. I have other features such as a list and loop, but they are still in progress and will be seen commented out in the code.